Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

-Instead of asking yourself which Haruki Murakami book you should try reading, once you’ve plowed through any one of the bestselling Japanese author’s works, you’ll be asking yourself, ‘Which Murakami book should I read next?’
+Once you've read any one of the Japanese author Haruki Murakami's works, you'll be asking yourself, "Which Murakami book should I read next?"

-Whether it’s the way Murakami puts words together in such a way that you feel like you’re in the same moment the character’s in, or the actual content of his stories, there’s no denying how good all of Haruki Murakami’s books are.
-When I came across After Dark while I was at home one summer morning, dreading the monotony of watching another CSI derivative of a TV show, I didn’t know what to expect.
+Whether it’s the way Murakami assembles words together in such a way that you feel transplanted into the same moment the character’s in, or just because of the heart of each story, there’s no denying how good all of Haruki Murakami’s books are.
+When I came across After Dark while I was at home one summer day, exhausted of the monotony of watching another CSI derivative of a TV show, I came in reading the first page with zero expectations.

-I thought that I’d be introduced to just another author whose books you’d come across on discount shops.
-But I was dead wrong, and I was glad that I was.
+I thought that I’d be introduced to just another author whose books you’d come across in thrift shops.
+But I was dead wrong, and I'm glad that I was.
 Although After Dark isn’t one of my Murakami favorites, it was the first story of his that I’d ever read and it opened up a whole new world of literature to me.
-It led me to reading Murakami’s best works – some of which I’ll talk about in what follows – but more, it led me to reading Franz Kafka, and into even thinking about reading Proust (which I’m still debating myself on doing because of the insane amount of time it would take).
+It led me to reading Murakami’s best works—some of which I’ll talk about in what follows—but more, it led me to reading Franz Kafka, and to even thinking about reading Proust (which I’m still debating myself on doing because of the insane amount of time it would take).

-If you haven’t read any of Haruki Murakami’s stories, I’m part of the crowd that will tell you to do so now, and I promise it will be worth your while.
+If you haven’t read any of Haruki Murakami’s books, I implore you to get the first one you find in any bookstore, and I promise it will be worth your while.

 A Wild Sheep Chase